 We offer our team unlimited time off, but with an expectation that you take at least 25 days off a year, including national holidays.
 This is to make sure that people can take time off flexibly while not feeling guilty about being on vacation.

 The reason for this policy is that it's critical for PostHog that we hire people we can trust to be responsible with their time off - enough that they can recharge, but not so much that it means we don't get any work done.
-The People team will look holiday usage occasionally but only to encourage people who haven't taken enough time off to do so.
+The People & Ops team will look holiday usage occasionally to encourage people who haven't taken the minimum time off to do so.
 The 25 days is a minimum, not a guide.

 Permissionless time off